 This is not a problem with Master.
 As our various BV units are capable of delivering between 21kW and 225kW of heat output, these are ideally suited for any size of premise, from small tents and apartment buildings, to expansive military bases.

 Furthermore, the exceptional high static pressure of these units – the centrifugal versions of our AIR-BUS BV units provides up to 400Pa of air pressure – this again makes sure that warm air is projected to every area it is required, leaving no pockets of cold air.

 A final unique benefit of our AIR-BUS BV unit is the ‘cold start’ button.
 In exceptionally cold temperatures, a conventional heater will need to be manually recalibrated in order to work properly.
 The cold start button handles this automatically, ensuring that your heating solution can get going immediately in the most pressing circumstances.

 Of course, the continued operation of refugee camps and premises carries a wide range of costs.
 Food and water provision.
 Clothing.
 Toiletries.
 Lighting.
 Medicine.
 Everything adds up, so while it is crucial that a heating solution is fit-for-purpose, it is just as important that it is efficient to operate.

 Master BV units are uniquely placed to keep operating expenses as cost-effective as possible, as we are one of the few suppliers harnessing the power of recirculation.
-By partly recirculating the warm air inside a premises alongside fresh air from outside in our heaters, less energy has to be exerted to warm the entirely cold outdoor air.
+By partly recirculating the warm air inside a premise alongside fresh air from outside in our heaters, less energy has to be exerted to warm the entirely cold outdoor air.